-Jehovah’s Witnesses claim that the New World Translation (NWT) is the “work of competent scholars.”
-Conversely, they contend that other Bible translations are corrupted by religious traditions that are rooted in paganism.
+Jehovah’s Witnesses claim that the New World Translation (nwt) is the “work of competent scholars.”
+Conversely, they contend that other Bible translations are corrupted by religious traditions that are rooted in pagan- ism.
 In reality, the NWT is the work of a Bible Translation Committee with no working knowledge of biblical languages.
-Their bias is so blatant that Dr. Bruce Metzger, professor of New Testament at Princeton, not only characterized the NWT as a “frightful mistranslation” but as “erroneous,” “pernicious,” and “reprehensible.”
+Their bias is so blatant that Dr. Bruce Metzger, professor of the New Testament at Princeton, characterized the NWT as not only a “frightful mistranslation” but as “erroneous,” “pernicious,” and “reprehensible.”

 First, the NWT mistranslates the Greek Scriptures in order to expunge the deity of Jesus Christ.
 Against all credible scholarship, Jesus is downgraded from God to “a” god in John 1 and demoted from the Creator of all things to a mere creature who created all other things in Colossians 1.
-According to the translation committee of the Watchtower Society, Jesus was created by God as the archangel Michael, during his earthly sojourn was merely human, and after his crucifixion was recreated an immaterial spirit creature.
+According to the translation committee of the Watchtower Society, Jesus was created by God as the archangel Michael who, during his earthly sojourn, was merely human and who, after his crucifixion, was re-created an immaterial spirit creature.

 For these and a host of other reasons, Greek scholars across the board denounce the NWT.
 Dr. Julius Mantey, author of A Manual Grammar of the Greek New Testament, called the NWT a “shocking mistranslation,” and Dr. William Barclay characterized the translators themselves as “intellectually dishonest.”

 I testify to everyone who hears the words of the prophecy of this book: If anyone adds to these things, God will add to him the plagues that are written in this book; and if anyone takes away from the words of the book of this prophecy, God shall take away his part from the Book of Life, from the holy city, and from the things which are written in this book.